 Several online payment services are enlisted on the online web portal of the web portal of the Republic of Cyprus.
 In addition, some services which are provided through Ariadni can be fully completed electronically using the payment engine of this gateway.
 The payment engine of Ariadni is currently being used by other systems/portals and/or can be used in the future as a single payment engine for the various services provided by the government.
+E-payments to the Cyprus Tax Department are available through the Tax Portal where the taxpayer may also view the taxpayer account.
 Another service that can be paid online is related to fees to be paid to the Government Printing Office.
 The clients, such as local authorities, public organisations, law offices, insurance companies, citizens and others interested parties, can pay for publications on the Government Gazette using electronic payments.